-Increasing rain coverage this weekend, Chantal forms in the Atlantic
+Increasing rain coverage this weekend; Chantal forms in the Atlantic

 Latest Weather Blog

-Increasing rain coverage this weekend, Chantal forms in the Atlantic
+Increasing rain coverage this weekend; Chantal forms in the Atlantic

 Simply put, little variation in the weather pattern is expected over the next week.
 A slight uptick in the coverage of showers and thunderstorms may occur this weekend due to a plume of tropical moisture moving across the Gulf.